 - Encourages harmony between mind and body

 - Leads toward independent functioning through the care of self and environment

 - Is a necessary basis for all creative art, higher learning, effective human relationships, and productive actions

 - Encourages and develops independence, organization, orderliness, and coordination

 - Practical Life is a fundamental preparation for all further work in math, language, science, and geography in the following ways:

 - Developing and gradually expanding concentration and attention span

 - Practicing self-control, self-discipline, and self-confidence

 The exercises of Practical Life hold the key to the success of the Montessori program.
 These simple exercises with attractive and brightly colored objects invite the child to explore and play with them.
-While actively interacting with the materials, a child refines his/ her fine motor skills, concentration and coordination increases, and a sense of order and independence develops.
+While actively interacting with the materials, a child refines his/ her fine motor skills, concentration, and coordination increases, and a sense of order and independence develops.
 This area is also a bridge between home and school; it is a preparation for life.
-Exercises in pouring, hand washing, polishing, table setting etc. develops skills in self-care and care of the environment.
+Exercises in pouring, hand washing, polishing, table setting etc. develop skills in self-care and care of the environment.